Antibes Yacht Charter & Boat Rental with 212 Yachts

 Yacht Charter Antibes: The Top Things to Do During Your Charter

-Antibes Old Town (Vieille Antibes) is reasonably small to explore so a day charter here is ideal if added onto a yacht charter from Cannes, St Tropez or Monaco.
+Antibes Old Town (Vieille Antibes) is reasonably small to explore.
+So a day charter here is ideal if added onto a yacht charter from Cannes, St Tropez or Monaco.

 There are a number of diverse museums including the Musée Peynet, Archaeology Museum, Musée de la Tour and Postcard Museum.
-The best known of Antibes’ museums is the Picasso Museum, located inside the restored Château Grimaldi that once belonged to the influential Grimaldi family who took royal posts in Cagnes, Monaco and Grasse.
+The best known of Antibes’ museums is the Picasso Museum.
+Located inside the restored Château Grimaldi, that once belonged to the influential Grimaldi family who took royal posts in Cagnes, Monaco and Grasse.

 The Picasso Museum is best reached by walking along the old remparts where you can get panoramic views of the town beach Plage de la Gravette, the superyachts berthed at the IYCA (International Yacht Club d’Antibes) quay at Port Vauban and 16th-century Fort Carré in the distance.

-Antibes’ markets offer a glimpse into French life – the Marché Provençal at Cours Masséna is a lively market selling fruit, vegetables, flowers, cured meats, olives, herbs and hand-milled soaps; it is open daily except Mondays from September to May.
-Thursday sees the rue Lacan car park become a large clothing market, and also a small but interesting antiques / brocante market is hosted at place Audiberti on both Thursday and Saturday.
+Antibes’ markets offer a glimpse into French life.
+The Marché Provençal at Cours Masséna is a lively market, selling fruit, vegetables, flowers, cured meats, olives, herbs and hand-milled soaps.
+It is open daily except Mondays from September to May.
+Thursday sees the rue Lacan car park become a large clothing market.
+And also a small but interesting antiques / brocante market is hosted at place Audiberti on both Thursday and Saturday.

 Suggested Restaurants and Bars in Antibes

 Le Figuier de Saint-Espirit, located 5 minutes walk from Port Vauban, is hidden off the tourist path but worth finding.
 Awarded a Michelin star, Chef Christian Morisset focuses on precise cooking with immaculate presentation.
-They often have ‘2 meals for the price of 1’ promotions on their website; make a reservation for a table under the fig tree in the courtyard.
+They often have ‘2 meals for the price of 1’ promotions on their website.
+Make a reservation for a table under the fig tree in the courtyard.

 La Tour Antique (4 rue de la Tourraque) situated a short distance from the remparts is ideal for a romantic meal.
 With less than 20 covers reservations are essential, as locals and tourists alike seek out this Italian restaurant.
-The menu is concise with 4 options for entrees, pasta, mains and desserts however you won’t regret dining there as the hospitable staff present quality food in a welcoming atmosphere.
+The menu is concise with 4 options for entrees, pasta, mains and desserts.
+However, you won’t regret dining there as the hospitable staff present quality food in a welcoming atmosphere.

-For a relaxed ambiance, Pimm’s Bar on rue de la République is a fantastic place to sit with a pastis or chilled glass of rosé and watch the passerbys, and to sample the best patisseries head to Pâtisserie Cottard (8 boulevard Dugommier) or Aux Délices Antibois (12 rue de la République).
+For a relaxed ambiance, Pimm’s Bar on rue de la République is a fantastic place to sit with a pastis or chilled glass of rosé and watch the passerbys.
+To sample the best pâtisseries head to Pâtisserie Cottard (8 boulevard Dugommier) or Aux Délices Antibois (12 rue de la République).

 Yacht Charter Antibes: Shopping Opportunities

-For yacht charter Antibes clients, the area has a diverse range of stores retailing everything from souvenirs to Marseillaise soaps to homewares and luxury accessories.
+For yacht charter Antibes clients, the area has a diverse range of stores.
+Retailing everything from souvenirs to Marseillaise soaps to homewares and luxury accessories.

 For fashion, wander along rue Georges Clemenceau, rue de la République or the top of boulevard Wilson.

-Monoprix is Antibes’ answer to a department store; combined with a supermarket you’ll find it located at place de Gaulle, 10 minutes walk from the Antibes train station.
+Monoprix is Antibes’ answer to a department store.
+Combined with a supermarket you’ll find it located at place de Gaulle, 10 minutes walk from the Antibes train station.
 Here you will find women’s, men’s and kids fashion, accessories and beauty.

-Cap d’Antibes – The Cap d’Antibes headland west of Antibes is home to some of the French Riviera’s priciest real estate and spectacular views from the plateau of the Chappelle de la Garoupe.
+The Cap d’Antibes headland west of Antibes is home to some of the French Riviera’s priciest real estate and spectacular views from the plateau of the Chapelle de la Garoupe.
 Yachts anchor at Plage de Garoupe where there are a number of beach restaurants.
 There is also a scenic coastal pathway that weaves past the villas and rocky coves.

-Juan les Pins – Home to the annual Jazz à Juan Jazz Festival, Juan les Pins was a playground for the rich and famous from the late 19th-century when socialites, writers and singers used to come there to party.
+Home to the annual Jazz à Juan Jazz Festival, Juan les Pins was a playground for the rich and famous from the late 19th-century when socialites, writers and singers used to come there to party.
 Today, it’s a busy summer resort with some of the French Riviera’s best examples of Belle Époque and Art Deco buildings, lively bars and a good range of toes-in-the-sand beach restaurants.

 212 Yachts offers both small boat rental and luxury yachts to rent from all ports on the French Riviera.
 We hope you have enjoyed our recommendations for the best sightseeing, restaurants, bars and places to shop in Antibes!
 Please contact us today to discuss your next yacht charter Antibes, or a yacht charter elsewhere on the French Riviera.